carp-dk/carp-analytics-python/README.md

 A high-performance Python library for processing and analysing data from [CARP](https://carp.computerome.dk/) (Copenhagen Research Platform) studies.

+> [!BETA]
+> The CARP package is at the beta phase and the APIs and methods might change more often.

 ## Features

 - **Schema Discovery**: Automatically scans and infers the schema of the data